-"CHANCE" AND "COMMUNITY CHEST"

-When you land on either of these spaces, take the top card from the deck indicated, follow the instructions and return the card facedown to the bottom of the deck.
+"AMERICAN PEOPLE" AND "AMERICAN PLACES"...When you land on either of these spaces, take the top card from the deck indicated, follow the instructions and return the card facedown to the bottom of the deck.

-The "Get Out of Jail Free" card is held until used and then returned to the bottom of the deck.
-If the player who draws it does not wish to use it, he/she may sell it, at any time, to another player at a price agreeable to both.
+The "Visit the Supreme Court - Get Out of Jail Free" and "Hire Clarence Darrow - Get Out of Jail Free" cards are held until used and then returned to the bottom of the deck.
+If the players who draw these do not wish to use them, they may sell them, at any time, to another player at a price agreeable to both.

-"INCOME TAX"
+"INCOME TAX"...
 If you land here you have two options: You may estimate your tax at \$200 and pay the Bank, or you may pay 10% of your total worth to the Bank.
 Your total worth is all your cash on hand, printed prices of mortgaged and unmortgaged properties and cost price of all buildings you own.
 You must decide which option you will take before you add up your total worth.

-"JAJL"

-You land in Jail when...(1) your token lands on the space marked "Go to Jail"; (2) you draw a card marked "Go to Jail"; or (3) you throw doubles three times in succession.
+"JAIL" ...
+You land in Jail when ...
+(1) your token lands on the space marked "Go to Jail"; (2) you draw a card marked "Go to Jail"; or (3) you throw doubles three times in succession.